twolfson/nightlife/cities/illinois_chicago.md

     - Everyone was dressed up nicely
 - $9 for *vodka sprite* (well mixed drink)
 - $4 coat check

+## The Bottom Lounge
+- 2 floors
+    - Ground floor
+        - Didn't get a good idea as our event was upstairs
+    - Upstairs
+        - 1 large room with large dancefloor and medium bar
+- Went on a Saturday (2015/05/16)
+    - $7 cover (door)
+    - From 11PM to 2AM, there were a few people but it was mostly empty
+- $6 for *vodka sprite* (well mixed drink)
+- $7 for *Sailor Jerry and Coke* (mixed drink)

 ## The Loft
 - 1 floor